Polynomial solvability of $NP$-complete problems: Introduction

 \section{Introduction}

-The problem of the relation between ${\mathcal P}$ class problems polynomially solvable by a deterministic computer and ${\mathcal NP}$ class problems polynomially solvable by a non-deterministic computer is considered as one of basic unsolved millennium problems.
+One of the top problems in the theory of algorithms is \mbox{${\cal P} \ vs \ {\cal NP}$}~\cite{ClayMath}, here ${\cal P}$ is the class of problems solvable by algorithms with polynomial computational complexity by deterministic machines, ${\cal NP}$ is the class of recognition problems solvable by nondeterministic machines in polynomial time.

-Foundation of ${\mathcal NP}$-complete problems is laid by S.\,A.\,Cook \cite{Cook}.
-He introduced the concepts of ${\mathcal NP}$ class problems, polynomial reducibility, and ${\mathcal NP}$-complete problem to which a problem of ${\mathcal NP}$ class is polynomially reducible.
-At present ${\mathcal NP}$-completeness for many of ${\mathcal NP}$ class problems is proved.
-In particular, the ''Hamiltonian cycle'' problem is ${\mathcal NP}$-complete \cite{Karp, Garey}.
+The foundation of ${\cal NP}$-completness theory was laid down by S.~Cook~\cite{Cook1971}.
+He~introduced the class ${\cal NP}$ of recognition problems, and the concepts of polynomial reducibility and ${\cal NP}$-complete problem \cite{CookSA1983}. \mbox{${\cal NP}$-completeness} of a wide range of recognition problems was proved.
+In particular, this also applies to the "Hamiltonian circuit" problem \cite{Karp1972}.
+The most complete guide to the theory of \mbox{${\cal NP}$-completeness} is the monograph \cite{Garey}.

-Nowadays a topical question is wether ${\mathcal NP}$-complete problems are intractable.
-A proof of the possibility to solve an ${\mathcal NP}$-complete problem with a polynomial algorithm is the proof of ${\mathcal P}$ and ${\mathcal NP}$ equivalence.
+Currently, the question "$Are\; {\cal NP}$-complete problems difficult to solve?" is considered one of the main issues of modern mathematics \cite{ClayMath}.
+It is known that the proof of the possibility to solve at least one ${\cal NP}$-complete problem by a polynomial algorithm be a proof of the coincidence of the classes ${\cal P}$ and ${\cal NP}$.

-In this paper a polynomial algorithm for the ${\mathcal NP}$-complete ''Hamiltonian circuit'' problem is presented which means that the polynomial solvability for ${\mathcal NP}$-complete problems is proved.